 South Africa Economy

-Working abroad sounds like an adventure to many people.
+Work abroad sounds like an adventure to many people.
 However, South Africa job search requires more than just the obvious South Africa CV with South Africa cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you decided to get jobs in South Africa.

 Do not take too lightly the influence a work in South Africa can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to South Africa are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to violence in the country experiencing a deteriorating security situation.

 South Africa economy - overview: South Africa is a middle-income, emerging market with an abundant supply of natural resources; well-developed financial, legal, communications, energy, and transport sectors; a stock exchange that is 18th largest in the world; and modern infrastructure supporting an efficient distribution of goods to major urban centers throughout the region.

 Growth was robust from 2004 to 2007 as South Africa reaped the benefits of macroeconomic stability and a global commodities boom, but began to slow in the second half of 2008 due to the global financial crisis' impact on commodity prices and demand.
 However, unemployment remains high and outdated infrastructure has constrained growth.
 At the end of 2007, South Africa began to experience an electricity crisis because state power supplier Eskom suffered supply problems with aged plants, necessitating "load-shedding" cuts to residents and businesses in the major cities.